astronomer/docs/astro/install-gcp.md

 This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP).
 You have two options to install Astro on GCP:

 - Bring Your Own Cloud -  Create an Astro cluster in a dedicated GCP account that's hosted and owned by your organization.
 This ensures that all data remains within your network and allows your organization to manage infrastructure billing.
 - Hosted - Create an Astro cluster in a dedicated GCP account that's hosted and owned by Astronomer.
-This removes the complexity of adding another AWS account to your network.
+This removes the complexity of adding another GCP account to your network.

 To complete the installation process, you'll: